 No matter the types of menu your business uses, it’s becoming clearer and clearer that custom QR code menus are the future of the industry.
 Various menus that are QR code-based, for example, are more hygienic and proven to increase sales.

 First, digital menu solutions save businesses loads of time and money.
 Second, they’re much more accessible to a consumer base used to consuming information electronically.
+Third, partnering with the right technology company can get you an ADA-compliant digital menu right out of the box.
+That saves more money on ADA remediation.
 And finally, they’re far more hygienic than their paper counterparts.

 What’s more, any menu can be digitized.
 Table d’hote, fixed menus, happy hour menus, a la carte menus, static menus, you name it.
 Every single menu out there can be made cleaner, safer, and more convenient.